adrienb39/gestimag/htdocs/includes/mike42/escpos-php/README.md

 - `int $width`: Bar width in dots.
 If not specified, 3 will be used.
 Values above 6 appear to have no effect.

 ### setColor($color)
-Select print color - on printers that support multiple colors.
+Select echo color - on printers that support multiple colors.

 Parameters: